Starting Points for Trails

 Old Roads and Tracks

-- When approaching Lake Salvasjärvi the trail starts an ascent and it very soon enters the fells.
+When approaching Lake Salvasjärvi the trail starts an ascent and it very soon enters the fells.
 The trail's end point is on the east side of Lake Salvasjärvi at Salvasjärvi open wilderness hut.
 The reindeer herders' summer cabins are to the south of Lake Salvasjärvi.
 The trail is also suited for mountain biking, but it is demanding as there are great changes in altitude and vast mires.
-For more information contact Fell-Lapland Nature Centre.
+For more information contact Fell Lapland Visitor Centre.

 There are no maintained skiing trails in the wilderness, but you can ski along snowmobile tracks.
 There is a track from the village of Palojärvi to Salvasjärvi and another from Kaaresuvanto to Syväjärvi.
 The Kultima-Leppäjärvi Trail can also be used for winter wilderness treks.